HackYourFuture-CPH/JavaScript/JavaScript3/Week9/homework.md

 ### Part 1
 Create the functionality for the `ShoppingCart` class.
 - `addProduct` should add a product to the products array.
 - `removeProduct` should remove a product from the products array.
+Hint look up indexOf
-- `getTotal` should get the total price of the products.
+- `getTotal` should get the total price of the products in the `shoppingcart`.
 - `renderProducts` should render the products to html.
 You decide what to show and how.
 - `getUser` should return a promise with the data from this api: https://jsonplaceholder.typicode.com/users/1

 ### Part 2
-Try and call the `addProduct` and the `removeProduct` functions.
+Try and create some products and call the `addProduct` and the `removeProduct` functions to see if they work.

 Call the `getUser` function to get a user.
 When the user has been fetched.
-Render the total price of the Shoppingcar, the username and the products in the shopping cart.
+Render the products using the `renderProducts` method.
+Also render the username and the total price of the products in the `shoppingcart`.

 ### Part 3
 The `Product` class function should get a method called `getPrice`.
 The function should have `currency` as a parameter.
 Depending on the currency return the correct price.
 Add 3 or more curriencies.
 Or use an api for getting the price dependent on a currency that getPrice uses.